usamaali012/django-mosh-1/commands.md

 # Always Design Your Models Based on the requirements of your project.

 # ASSOSIATION CLASS:
-	 - Which represents the relationship between other 2 classes (tbales) who are in Many to Many Relationship. e.g., Contacts and Groups are two classes which are in many to many relationship and we create an assosiation class called GroupContacts which shows relationship between these classes.
+	 - Which represents the relationship between other 2 classes (tables) who are in Many to Many Relationship. e.g., Contacts and Groups are two classes which are in many to many relationship and we create an assosiation class called GroupContacts which shows relationship between these classes.
 - One Many-to-Many Relationship with an Assosiation Class or Two 1-to-Many Relationship

 # Monolith: